gradle/gradle/design-docs/managed-model.md

 ### Plugin uses method rule to apply defaults to model element

+Add a way to mutate a model element prior to it being exposed to 'user' code.

 - Add `@Defaults` annotation.
 Apply these before `@Mutate` rules.
+- Add `CollectionBuilder.beforeEach(Action)`.
 - Apply defaults to managed object before initializer method is invoked.

+#### Issues

-- Fail when target cannot accept defaults.
+- Fail when target cannot accept defaults, eg is created using unmanaged object `@Model` method.
+- Handle case defaults are applied to tasks defined using legacy DSL, e.g. fail or perhaps define rules for items in task container early.

 ### Plugin uses method rule to validate model element

+Add a way to validate a model element prior to it being used as an input by 'user' code.

 - Add `@Validate` annotation.
 Apply these after `@Finalize` rules.
+- Add `CollectionBuilder.validateEach(Action)`
 - Rename 'mutate' methods and types.
-- Need read-only view of collection.
+- Add a read-only view of `CollectionBuilder`.
 - Don't include wrapper exception when rule fails, or add some validation failure collector.

+#### Issues

+- Currently validates the element when it is closed, not when its graph is closed.

 ### Build script author uses DSL to apply rules to container elements